Free Bike Cages!

 - You must register your bike before using the bike cages

-- You cannot use the bike cages for long-term bike storage
+- You cannot use the bike cages for long-term bike storage (intention is for daily commuting)

 - A Harvard ID is required for tap access to the LMA bike cages